Klungkung Regency: Klungkung Puputan War (April 21, 1908)

 Klungkung Puputan began with the Gelgel War which broke out on April 18, 1908.
-Then on April 21 1908 the Dutch deployed their navy from Jumpai beach and the next day landed in Kusamba and attacked Klungkung from the east, west, and south.
+Then on April 21, 1908, the Dutch deployed their navy from Jumpai beach and the next day landed in Kusamba and attacked Klungkung from the east, west, and south.
 The King of Klungkung I Dewa Agung Jambe along with his family and people fought tooth and nail (puputan) until they died.

 This was a ritualistic suicidal resistance by the rulers and their followers against a detachment of well-armed Dutch colonial troops.
 In the end almost two hundred Balinese were killed by Dutch bullets.
 After this incident, Klungkung was placed under direct Dutch rule.
 In 1929 the nephew of the last ruler, Dewa Agung Oka Geg, was appointed regent by the colonial authorities.
 In 1938 his status and that of seven other Balinese regents were recognized as sovereign as zelfbestuurder or kings.
-After the formation of the unitary state of Indonesia in 1949-1950, the office of king was abolished in Bali and elsewhere.
+After the formation of the unitary state of Indonesia in 1949–1950, the office of king was abolished in Bali and elsewhere.
 The title Dewa Agung was no longer used following the death of Dewa Agung Oka Geg in 1964.
 Since then members of his family have been elected several times to lead Klungkung as regents.

 Dutch East Indies period (1929–1942)

-In order to restore the situation of the Klungkung Kingdom that had just been conquered, namely in an effort to get its people to give sympathy and support to the new Kingdom Government, the Dutch East Indies Government decided to appoint an appropriate figure to become king.
+To restore the situation of the Klungkung Kingdom that had just been conquered, namely in an effort to get its people to give sympathy and support to the new Kingdom Government, the Dutch East Indies Government decided to appoint an appropriate figure to become king.
 The figure was none other than Ida I Dewa Agung Gede Oka Geg.
 His coronation as regent (Zelfbesturder Landschap Van Klungkung) was carried out in July 1929.
 This strategy was able to restore the situation in the Klungkung Kingdom until finally the Indonesian nation proclaimed its Independence on August 17, 1945.
 This system of self-rule was maintained somewhat during Japanese occupation of the colony, though the occupying Japanese force intervened in various kingdoms, forcefully deposing local rulers.
 In 1946, Dutch colonial administration returned to the island, and began to introduce Bali rulers to the idea of a federation of states in eastern Indonesia, in opposition to unitarian Indonesian Republic.
 By 1947, the State of East Indonesia was formed with Bali as a part of it.
 In 1949, the state became part of United States of Indonesia, and in less than a year, decided to merge into Republic of Indonesia.
 With it, the kingdom of Klungkung loses its sovereignty and transformed into the current Regency of Klungkung, a subdivision of the Province of Bali.